gendalf90/Datagrammer/README.md

     	await NextAsync(datagram); //send data to next block. you can modify it before.
 	                           //or you can just send current data and process it below.
 				   //don't call the method if you want to break current request pipeline.
-				   //it just put data to an internal source buffer, all middlewares work in parallel
+				   //it just puts the data to an internal source buffer, all middlewares work in parallel

 	await ProcessInternalAsync(datagram);
     }